 With only a few exceptions (see below), graduate students must be paid a full stipend throughout their graduate career.
 Funding will come from various scholarships that the student has applied for and has been awarded, and in the absence of that, from the Supervisor’s grant.
 The stipend is paid to the student up to and including the submission of supervisor-approved corrections to their thesis to SGS, after which payment of the stipend must stop.

 The Faculty of Medicine’s Harmonized Stipend Agreement currently governs the stipend amount for students in all eight Basic Science departments.
 Yearly stipend amounts are calculated based on an estimate of living expenses (living allowance) and the current year’s tuition fees.
-The 2017-2018 Harmonized Stipend Agreement is now available.
+See the 2017-2018 Harmonized Stipend Agreement and the 2018-2019 Harmonized Stipend Agreement.

 The stipend can be interrupted if: